mlopstemplates/acr_template/readMe.md

 ### 4. Setup and Defining Triggers
 #### Setup

-We have precreated a [Workflow setup_acr_trigger](/.github/workflows/setup_acr_trigger.yml) that creates an event grid subscription to our Azure Container Registry.
+We have precreated workflow [setup_acr_trigger](/.github/workflows/setup_acr_trigger.yml) that creates an event grid subscription to our Azure Container Registry.
 User needs to set the following environment variables in this workflow-
 - RESOURCE_GROUP
 - CONTAINER_REGISTRY_NAME

 After setting environment variables changes can be saved by commit which will trigger this workflow for setting up required resources.

 #### Defining triggers
-You need to update the workflow files [Workflow deploy_image](/.github/workflows/deploy_image.yml) with values for following environment variables-
+You need to update the workflow file [deploy_image](/.github/workflows/deploy_image.yml) with values for following environment variables-
 - RESOURCE_GROUP
 - CLUST_NAME